lexithomas/Lexi_Portfolio/README.md

 ## Reflection

-This project reinforced the critical importance of data analytics in e-commerce and showcased my proficiency in conducting detailed data analysis using advanced Excel functions.
+This project reinforced the importance of data analytics in e-commerce and showcased my proficiency in conducting detailed data analysis using advanced Excel functions.
 In future iterations of this project, I aim to include machine learning algorithms to predict sales trends and customer preferences more precisely.

 ## Overview of Amazon Sales Data
 ![Amazon_Data_1](https://github.com/lexithomas/Lexi_Portfolio/assets/53840632/ae8e7069-803e-47f2-b5c6-d4e4c285b8e8)